The Leadership Germantown program includes eight full-day sessions and a three day leadership experience.

-Get Acquainted Social – Hosted by the most recent graduating class at the iconic GPAC Black Box, the Get Acquainted Social is the participant’s first glimpse into what lies ahead in the coming months.
+Get Acquainted Social – Hosted by the most recent graduating class at The Great Hall, the Get Acquainted Social is the participant’s first glimpse into what lies ahead in the coming months.
 Class members will get to know their cohort; meet local dignitaries, the Leadership Germantown Board of Directors and alumni; and receive a preview of the program on which they are about to embark.

-Team Building Weekend at Team Trek – Leadership Germantown believes that great teamwork involves knowing and understanding our peers; and while our selected class members are already proven leaders, we can all become better leaders.
+Team Trek Leadership Experience– Leadership Germantown believes that great teamwork involves knowing and understanding our peers; and while our selected class members are already proven leaders, we can all become better leaders.
 For our first session, we travel to Team Trek’s learning center located in Tumbling Shoals, Arkansas on Greer’s Ferry Lake.
 Team Trek’s mission is to “Build People and Connect Teams” through leadership development, teambuilding, and coaching.
 Many international corporations like Coca-Cola, Exxon, FedEx, International Paper, Kraft, L’Oréal, and Nestlé work with Team Trek.
 Our graduates point to this weekend as an integral part of the Leadership Germantown experience.

 Germantown Education Day – Because well-rounded options for education are imperative for a thriving community, Germantown citizens demand excellence in every facet of education for our children.
 The Germantown Education Day offers a look into the public, private and special school offerings within the borders of Germantown.
 In addition, class members are given an opportunity to meet with GMSD School Board members, GMSD officials and directors of the organizations that support education in our community.